+The internal power amp is mono, and delivers 600 watts at 8 ohms - however, the wattage will be lowered to 300 watts when used at 16 ohms.
 At 4 ohms, the wattage is electronically limited to 600 watts.
-If these 600 watts are exceeded the power amp is deactivated for a short moment, which causes a short dropout.
-It would require insane volumes to experience such dropouts.
-However, if you are connecting a 4-ohm cabinet, you should test it carefully to ensure that your loudest signals stay below that critical level.
+If these 600 watts are exceeded, the power amp is deactivated for a moment, which will result in a short dropout.
+It would require insane volumes for such dropouts to occur - however, if you are connecting a 4-ohm cabinet, you should test it carefully to ensure that your loudest signals stay below that critical level.